BBVA/kapow/README.md

  * A very simple way to turn any shell executable into an API
  * A remote administration API
- * Opinion free shell integration
+ * A way to define the integration in you own terms, no obligations by our side

 ## Kapow!
 Curses